chris8855/SteamEd/README.md

 # SteamEd

-Steam Ed is a collecting of course content, code examples and tutorials created by our members.
+Steam Ed is a collection of course content, code examples and tutorials created by our members.
 Please email (this inbox) to find out more information.

 **Courses by teachers**

-Here you will find content created by our teachers, each course is run over a spefic during and is made bespoke by the teacher who desienged it.
-All of our teachers have a passion for technonlogy and are highly qualified in their respective fields.
+Here you will find content created by our teachers, each course is run over a spefic during and is made bespoke by tour teachers.
+They all have a passion for technonlogy and are highly qualified in their respective fields.

 ***Christopher Moss***